 If the Mbed tool finds a manageable bootloader, the image build process automatically merges the bootloader image with the application image.

 If your bootloader does not meet the two requirements of a manageable bootloader, you will need an unmanaged bootloader.
-The Mbed tools do not automatically combine this bootloader with the application image; you need to write your own scripts to build your full image.
+The Mbed tools will not automatically combine this bootloader with the application image; you will need to write your own scripts to build your full image.